BernardoOrdonez/BernardoOrdonez/README.md

 - ⚡ Fun fact: ...
 -->
 # Hello There!! my name is Bernardo Ordonez.
-## Im working websites to grannys know to use.
+## Im working websites to grannys knew to use.
 ###

 |Eu saibo? | Fluency |